zertyz/reactive-mutiny/PLANNING.md

     r2.4) Write benchmarks and tune it to perfection (using the appropriate Channels and internal structures) n9) Include benchmarks for tokio::sync::broadcast -- a Multi channel.
 If they have good performance, include this channel in our Multi.
 They also have a "watch" in addition to "broadcast", but it is unknown if watch attends to our requisites

 # Backlog

+  b4) 2023-05-30: fix the broken tests for the broken queues after the last abstractions added to it in early May r5) 2023-05-30: add the github actions for CI/CD r3) 2023-05-30: Complete the documentation and beautify the code, with attention not to copy & paste any text (use referencing instead)
+    r3.1) Remove code duplication, introducing new abstractions when needed r3.2) Plot the code diagrams and improve them to their best r3.3) Walk through all the examples, making sure all entities are documented in the first level (if references are done in deeper levels, they should be moved to the top levels) r3.4) Walk through all code artifacts, making sure nobody is missing any minimal documentation r3.5) Provide documentation examples wherever that is applicable f6) 2023-05-30: add channels for Stacks f7) 2023-05-30: add the Box allocator

+# Done

+  0) 2022/2023: ((past improvements were not documented here yet)) r1) 2023-05-30: Images used in the README must be .png rather than .svg, so they may appear in crates.io f10) 2023-06-05: Unis must be able to process all the combinations of fallible/non-fallible & futures/non-futures -- the same for Multi b11) 2023-06-14: there seems to be no known way of passing the stream processing logic down a complex call chain r12) 2023-06-14: Unify `UniBuilder` & `Uni`, for types simplification & symmetry with how `Multi`s work -- causing a MAJOR version upgrade

+# Unable to reproduce bug reports

   b13) 2023-07-15: investigate a possible bug: make sure OgreUnique is not crashing here due to the wrapped type doesn't need dropping (no internal strings in it)...
                    also, there is the remote possibility of a double-dropping... which should be impossible, but, anyway... do unit tests for those scenarios thread 'tokio-runtime-worker' panicked at 'assertion failed: 0 < pointee_size && pointee_size <= isize::MAX as usize', /rustc/90c541806f23a127002de5b4038be731ba1458ca/library/core/src/ptr/const_ptr.rs:694:9